r3ps4J/r3_prospecting/README.md

 ```
 - Import the sql file into your database

+## Credits
+This resource was made from [glitchdetectors example handler](https://github.com/glitchdetector/fivem-prospecting-example).

 ## Discord:
 If you want to contact me or require help you could join my discord server, I can't guarantee that I will be able to help you.
 * [Discord Server](https://discord.gg/bEWmBbg)